jovepsala/hello/README.md

 # hello

 Basic example of a spacelet.
+See http://spaceify.org/wiki/doku.php?id=examples:spacelet for more information.

 **Installing and testing the spacelet**